mlim1972/micronaut-boilerplate/README.md

   by the **JwtAuthenticationFilter** to authenticate the user.
 The **authenticate** method will call the **findByUsername** to find the user in the database.
 If the user is valid, the method checks the state of the user and if the user is active, the method will return a **AuthenticationResponse** that is successful.
-- [application.yml](/src/main/resources/application.yml).
+- [application.properties](/src/main/resources/application.properties).
 This file was changed to add the JWT expiration and to explicitly disabling cookie based authentication.
 The JWT expiration is set to 5 hours
 - [client/AppClient](/src/main/groovy/com/example/client/AppClient.groovy).
 This is a new interface that represents a declarative use of the HTTP Client in micronaut.
-This interface is used by the **HelloControllerSpec** to call the login and authenticate via this declarative interface.
-The non-declarative way is still valid via the normal **HttpClient** class
+This interface is used by the **DeclarativeHttpClientWithJwtSpec** to call the login and authenticate via this declarative interface.
+  The non-declarative way is still valid via the normal **HttpClient** class via **HelloControllerSpec**.
 - [controller/DeclarativeHttpClientWithJwtSpec](/src/test/groovy/com/example/controller/DeclarativeHttpClientWithJwtSpec.groovy).
   This class was added to test the **AppClient** interface.
 The **AppClient** interface is used to call the login and authenticate endpoints.
 The **AppClient** interface is used to call the login endpoint to get a JWT token.